qnbhd/mljet/docs/source/developers-guide/index.rst

 -  Keep the scope as narrow as possible, to make it easier to implement.

 Ready to contribute?
-Here's how to set up `deployme` for local development.
+Here's how to set up `mljet` for local development.

 |